benjamin-rood/protogo-slice-values/INSTALL.md

 ### Plugin not found
 - Ensure the binary is in your PATH
-- Check that it's named exactly `protoc-gen-go-value-slices`
+- Check that it's named exactly `protoc-gen-go-values`
 - Verify Go's bin directory is in your PATH: `echo $PATH | grep $(go env GOPATH)/bin`

 ### protoc-gen-go not found